marketcalls/openalgo/README.md

 # OpenAlgo: Simple Algotrading Interface

-AlgoBridge is a Flask-based python application designed to provide a simple  interface for algotrading, connecting traders to major trading platforms such as Amibroker, Tradingview, Excel, and Google Spreadsheets.
+OpenAlgo is a Flask-based python application designed to provide a simple  interface for algotrading, connecting traders to major trading platforms such as Amibroker, Tradingview, Excel, and Google Spreadsheets.
 It is crafted to facilitate easy integration, automation, and execution of trading strategies, offering a user-friendly gateway to enhance trading performance through automation.

 ## Supported Broker